harishbsrinivas/AWSSAA-C02/README.md

 ## Introduction

-AWS Identity and Access Management service allows you to manage users and their levels of access to various resources within one or more AWS accounts.
+AWS Identity and Access Management service allows you to manage users and their levels of access to various resources within one or more AWS accounts(this includes accounts owned by external entities).
 IAM service is global and is not tied to a particular region.
 Changes made in IAM are applied uniformly across all regions.

 - IAM allows for centralized control and administration of access to your AWS account
 - Shared access to your IAM account